Non-religious and secular funerals in Australia: what you need to know

 "You have to have a funeral ceremony."
 No. A ceremony is optional.
 Direct cremation or direct burial with no service is legally and practically available.

 "Embalming is required by law."
-No. Embalming is only typically required for above-ground vault placement, international repatriation, or interstate air transport to certain states.
-For a standard burial or cremation, embalming is the family's choice.
+No. Embalming is typically only required for above-ground vault or crypt placement, overseas repatriation, or air transport of the body, including domestic flights.
+For a standard burial or cremation it is the family's choice.

 "You cannot transport the body yourself."
 Incorrect.
 Families can transport the body in their own vehicle, provided it is in a coffin or suitable container.